prediqtiv/prediqtiv.github.io/tweets/README.md

 ## To Do

-* 2017-04-28 ~ Add most recently captured symbol to init log data
+* 2017-04-29 ~ Add Twitter/token data??
-* 2017-04-27 ~ Improve UI for init() / getTwitterUserTweetCount
+* 2017-04-29 ~ Cleanup elapsed time display
 * 2017-04-15 ~ If not all tweets gathered, run again to gather just the missing ones
 	* 2017-04-15 ~ Verify tweets collected in separate column of results
 	* 2017-04-15 ~ pushing missing tweets to array
+* 2017-04-09 ~ Trigger to get tweets every 15 to 20 minutes  / Or Save to five at end of every cycle

+## Change Log

+### 2017-04-29 ~ Theo

+* More fixes to UI
+* Add text where data will appear eventually + bolding - helps with design phase
+* 2017-04-28 ~ Add most recently captured symbol to init log data
+* 2017-04-27 ~ Improve UI for init() / getTwitterUserTweetCount << mostly done

+Not an issue with sending/committing to GitHub
 * 2017-04-11 ~ Delete any files with same name, then save to CSV
 	* Enables saving multiple times during the day
-* 2017-04-09 ~ Trigger to get tweets every 15 to 20 minutes  / Or Save to five at end of every cycle

-## Change Log
+### 2017-04-28 ~ Theo
 * More fixes to UI
 * Add text where data will appear eventually - helps with design phase
 * 2017-04-27 ~ Add time taken output